 Be Where Your Buyers Are

-Decision-makers today often look for proof of expertise before contacting manufacturers in the US.
+B2B decision-makers often look for proof of expertise before contacting any suppliers.
 Sharing project updates or process videos online can make your brand memorable.

-For manufacturers, LinkedIn is your best stage.
+For manufacturers, LinkedIn is the best stage.
 It’s where engineers, OEMs, and sourcing managers scroll.
-Some manufacturers are also building their presence on Facebook or YouTube.
+Some manufacturers also build their presence on Facebook or YouTube.

 Social media posting schedule for manufacturers